lrug/lrug.org/source/meetings/2023/june/index.html.md

 > Funding Circle<br/>71 Queen Victoria St<br/>London<br/>EC4V 4AY<br/><br/>[See on a map][fc-venue]

 The venue has a hard limit of 90 people.
-If you register and realise you can't come, please use eventbrite to give up your place so we can someone else come in your place.
+If you register and realise you can't come, please use eventbrite to give up your place so someone else can come in your place.
 We might be able to let in people on the night who haven't registered, but we can't guarantee it.

 [fc-venue]: https://goo.gl/maps/gVwnprtjhNKoK2AJ8
 [june-2023-eventbrite]: https://www.eventbrite.com/e/london-ruby-user-group-june-2023-meeting-tickets-637513328527